 About the Foundation

 The Foundation Fighting Blindness was established in 1971 by a passionate group of families driven to find treatments and cures for inherited retinal diseases that were affecting their loved ones.
-At that time, little was known about these blinding retinal degenerative diseases.
+At that time, little was known about these blinding retinal diseases.
 Very little research was being done, and there were no clinical trials for potential treatments.

 More about the Foundation Fighting Blindness